Localization

 See also

-knights_data/client/localization_strings.txt, where the localization keys (and corresponding messages) are defined.
+knights_data/client/localization_english.txt, where the localization keys (and corresponding English-language messages) are defined.